iFixit/alertra-prometheus-exporter/README.md

     HELP alertra_check_response_bytes Number of bytes in the response TYPE alertra_check_response_bytes gauge

+The same information is reported to graphite if configured as three gauge metrics:

+    alertra.check_time
+    alertra.check_total_time
+    alertra.check_response_bytes

 ### Config

 * env: `ALERTRA_API_KEY`
 * env: `PORT` (default 13964) tcp port on which to listen for http requests
 * env: `METRIC_CACHE_TTL` (default 600) Cache lifetime for alertra data
     * After this many seconds have passed since the data was fetch, it'll be fetched again on the next request
+* env: `GRAPHITE_HOST` (default null) hostname of graphite server
+    * If not null, this server will also report these stats to graphite
+* env: `GRAPHITE_PORT` (default 2003) port number of graphite server
+* env: `GRAPHITE_INTERVAL_S` (default 10s) How often in seconds to report these metrics to graphite

 ### Usage